 State law requires a cumulative 2.0 GPA to graduate.
 Forgiveness policies for required courses shall be limited to replacing a grade of D or F, or their numerical equivalent, with a grade of C or higher, or its numerical equivalent, earned subsequently in the same or comparable course.
 Forgiveness policies for elective courses shall be limited to replacing a grade of D or F, or their equivalent, with a grade of C or higher, or its equivalent, earned subsequently in another course.
 These restrictions on forgiveness do not apply to students below grade 9 taking high school courses.
 Such students may repeat a course for forgiveness with grades C or below.
 If a student earns a grade of a D or F in a subsequent attempt of the course in which they have already earned credit, an additional grade from the subsequent attempt course will not be included in the student's GPA.
-Once a C is earned through grade forgiveness, all previous attempts are forgiveness policy shall be included in the calculation of the cumulative GPA required for graduation.
+Once a C is earned through grade forgiveness, all previous attempts are forgiven and are not included in the student's GPA.
+Any course credit not replaced according to the district's forgiveness policy shall be included in the calculation of the cumulative GPA required for graduation.
 All courses and grades must be included on the student's transcript.